a-hr-nikolov/a-hr-nikolov/README.md

 ### Hi there 👋
-#### I'm Atanas, a future developer, currently under development
+#### I'm Atanas, a software developer, but currently under development
-##### and obviously a dad joke connoisseur
+##### (...and obviously a dad joke connoisseur)

 <br>
 🌱 I'm currently working on developing my node.js + express.js skills with React on the frond-end.

-⚡ My ultimate goal is to become a backend developer, who can also do fullstack stuff.
-That's why C# and .NET are on my list, hopefully, I'll be able to get to them soon.
+⚡ I strive to become a fullstack developer with emphasis on the back-end.
+That's why C# and .NET are on my list, and hopefully, I'll be able to get to them soon.

 <!--
 **a-hr-nikolov/a-hr-nikolov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.